slwen/Last.fm-Visualisations/README.md

-Last.fm Visualisations
+Last.fm App
 ======================

-Useful data visualisations consuming Last.fm API.
+A fun app that consumes data from the Last.fm API to display music listening stats, trends and visualisations for a user.
 Built with [webpack](https://github.com/webpack/webpack) and [react.js](https://github.com/facebook/react).

 ### Install Dependencies